joshuagrisham/galaxy-book2-pro-linux/readme.md

 - Install `powertop` and then run both `powertop --auto-tune` and `powertop --calibrate` (note that calibration does take some time and does funny stuff with the screen brightness!).
 - Either in the Windows Samsung app or in the BIOS turn on the setting which stops charging at around 85%
 - Charge when battery gets near 20%, and remove the cable once it stops at 85%

+## Using a Thunderbolt Dock

+There is only one Thunderbolt port on this laptop (USB-C port closer to the front, by the power/charging light).
+Even when using this port I have had some intermittent problems and can give a few tips:

+- Make sure to use a high quality cable which specifically supports Thunderbolt 3 or 4 (depending on your dock).
+- Occasionally Power Delivery (through the dock via the same USB-C cable) does not seem to start.
+It can work to remove and re-insert the cable one or more times, or to turn off and back on the dock.
+- I have had some trouble using an HDMI port on the dock with the Thunderbolt port of this laptop, but when I use the dock's DisplayPort to my monitor then it seems to work much more reliably.
+- It can help to lower the refresh rate of your display (e.g. if your display supports 144+ Hz, maybe try 75 or 100).

+I have also actually had some success driving a dock from the non-Thunderbolt port of this device (the USB-C port closer to the back, by the full-size HDMI port) as long as you make sure to connect the display to an HDMI port of the dock (and not a DisplayPort), and add the following kernel boot parameters:
+- `i915.enable_dp_mst=0`
+- `i915.enable_psr2_sel_fetch=1`

+(For example by updating `/etc/default/grub`, running `update-grub`, and rebooting)

+This works pretty well if you boot the kernel with the cable already connected, but it can be a little tricky to force the display to come on if you connect afterwards (you basically have to enable/disable output multiple times in a certain sequence before it will come on).
+And also in this case, it can help to lower the refresh rate.